compose-spec/compose-spec/14-include.md

        - ../another/dev.env
 ```

-Local project environment have precendence over values set in this file, so that local project can
+The local project's environment has precedence over the values set by the Compose file, so that the local project can
 override values for customization.